- 1.No license is required to become a certified life coach in Georgia — certification is voluntary but strongly recommended for credibility

 Affiliate link · We may earn a commission at no extra cost to you

-How to Become a Life Coach in Georgia
+How to Become a Certified Life Coach in Georgia

 Georgia offers a strong combination for new coaches: a large, growing market (particularly in Atlanta), below-average cost of living, and active professional support through the ICF Georgia chapter.
 The University of Georgia's coaching certification program provides a reputable university-backed training option, and the state's $100 LLC filing fee is reasonable.